koolskateguy89/arduino_21coa202_cw/doc.md

 ### Queue vs Circular Array

-As using a queue or circular array both store the entered values, a direct comparison between them makes sense to do. **TODO reword**
+As using a queue or circular array make the same compromise, it makes sense to compare them.

-While using a linked list will start off using less memory than an aray, because each node will use 5 bytes (1 for the value and 4 for the pointer of the next node), the memory usage

-But using a linked list should be more memory-efficient, at least for a small number of entered values.
-However, the memory taken by the linked list increases by 5 bytes for each new value entered; so when (assuming `MAX_RECENT_SIZE` = 64) 64 values have been entered, the linked list will take 320 bytes which is a lot more than the 64 bytes an array will take.
+While using a linked list will start off using less memory than an aray, because each node will use 5 bytes (1 for the value and 4 for the pointer of the next node), its memory usage will increase very quickly.
+Assuming `MAX_RECENT_SIZE` = 64, once 64 values have been entered, the linked list will take 320 bytes which is a lot more than the 64 bytes an array will take.

-Although using a a circular array would initially use less memory than a linked list, in the long run the array would use less memory, thus allowing an array of a larger size than the maximum size of the linked list, giving a more accurate average of the last 64 values.
+As the array uses less memory, it allows for an array of a larger size than the maximum size of the linked list, which _should_ give a more accurate average of the last 64 values.

-Memory comp assumes storing 64 values

 ![Memory Usage Comparison](doc/recent/memory_comp.png)